All Episodes

 And I'm glad you wrote the letter.

-And let me just remind you, June, I don't get up here every day and and go through the news and say, ooh, it can attack that person, it can attack that.
+And let me just remind you, June, I don't get up here every day and go through the news and say, ooh, it can attack that person, it can attack that.

 I defend.

-When uh when they are under assault and attack.
+And I defend the people that I support when they are under assault and attack.

 We had Republicans who constantly went along with the Democrats and turned the other cheek.